Modern YEAR NINETEEN (Part 3)

 –NOTE: In a flashback from Batman: Gotham Knights #68.
 Hush meets the new Clayface VIII, Johnny Williams.
 Williams has murdered a sex worker and Hush, aware of this, begins blackmailing him.
 Hush won’t actually use Williams for any crimes for several months, so Batman won’t meet him for about six months from now.

-–NOTE: In Nightwing Vol. 2 #93.
+–REFERENCE: In Nightwing Vol. 2 #90-93.
 Late September.
-Batman isn’t in this issue, but it is another important one (and highly controversial one as well).
-Nightwing has recently begun a pretty messy quasi-romantic relationship with Tarantula and together they have been taking down Blüdhaven crime in record numbers.
-When Roland Desmond (Blockbuster) finds out Nightwing’s secret identity, he begins killing Nightwing’s friends.
-Nightwing and Tarantula then corner Blockbuster.
+Batman isn’t in these issues, but they are very important ones (and highly controversial ones as well).
+At the very least, Batman would be aware of what goes down.
+Here’s a brief synopsis.
+Nightwing has recently begun a pretty messy quasi-romantic relationship with Tarantula (Catalina Flores) and, together, they have been taking down Blüdhaven crime in record numbers.
+When Roland Desmond (Blockbuster) finds out Nightwing’s secret identity, he orders his henchmen Giz and Mouse to torch Dick’s Blüdhaven apartment.
+Giz and Mouse think the building is empty, but it’s not.
+As such, their arson fire kills twenty-two people, including original Tarantula John Law.
+A furious Nightwing takes out all of Blockbuster’s goons (Giz, Mouse, and Shrike).
+Shortly thereafter, Dick and Alfred attend a sad group funeral.
+Alfred gives Dick supplies from the Batcave.
+[1] Soon after, Nightwing and Tarantula corner Blockbuster.
 A vengeful Tarantula makes it very clear that she wants to execute Blockbuster.
-Nightwing doesn’t assist her in the execution, but stands idly by while Tarantula fatally shoots Blockbuster in the head!
-Mortified, Dick has a complete breakdown and collapses in tears.
+Tortured by the arson murders, Nightwing stands idly by, allowing Tarantula to fatally shoot Blockbuster in the head!
+Mortified by his inaction, Dick has a complete breakdown and collapses in tears.
 Tarantula then rapes Dick.
 (While attempting to comfort Dick, Tarantula has nonconsensual sex with him.)
-Not cool.[1]
+Not cool.[2]

 –JLA Classified #16 Part 1